aiogram/aiogram/docs/migration_2_to_3.rst

     This guide is still in progress.

-This version introduces much many breaking changes and architectural improvements, helping to reduce global variables count in your code, provides useful mechanisms to separate your code to modules or just make sharable modules via packages on the PyPi, makes middlewares and filters more controllable and others.
+This version introduces numerous breaking changes and architectural improvements.
+It helps reduce the count of global variables in your code, provides useful mechanisms to modularize your code, and enables the creation of shareable modules via packages on PyPI.
+It also makes middlewares and filters more controllable, among other improvements.

-On this page you can read about points that changed corresponding to last stable 2.x version.
+On this page, you can read about the changes made in relation to the last stable 2.x version.

 .. note::

-    This page is most like a detailed changelog than a migration guide, but it will be updated in the future.
+    This page more closely resembles a detailed changelog than a migration guide, but it will be updated in the future.

     Feel free to contribute to this page, if you find something that is not mentioned here.